Check back soon to see when this course will be offered again. Click here to see a list of currently available courses.

 If you are interested in painting people with watercolor, quickly, simply, and in an impressionistic rather than photorealistic way, then this course is for you.
 Annette demonstrates her simple watercolor approach to painting the figure, using light and shadow to simplify the form.

-You will begin this workshop learning to firstly ‘see’ and draw a figure using just two value shapes.
+You will begin this workshop learning how to firstly ‘see’ and draw a figure using just two value shapes.
 You will then move on to painting the figure in monochrome and then finally, using just five colors, simplifying detail into one connected shadow shape.
-This workshop is for those who have already painted in watercolor before and are familiar with the basic techniques.
+This online watercolor painting workshop is for those who have already painted in watercolor before and are familiar with the basic techniques.